 If I have a favorite place to stay, and when I check availability online there are no rooms, then I will call.
 Sometimes, if you are willing to move rooms during your stay, then you get the hotel you like, but may have to change rooms during your stay.
 This seems to me to be a great compromise.

 When reviewing the room rate, keep in mind the amenities.
 If you receive a free breakfast, then a slightly higher rate is ok, since breakfast on the island can run over $10 a person.
 If you get free parking, that is a double bonus.
 Parking is hard to come by and can be quite expensive.

 One of our must-haves is location.
 We prefer to be in Old Town, but sometimes that limits our options and can put a strain on the budget.
 If you decide to stay outside of Old Town check with the hotel on a van service.
 Most of the larger resorts and chains run a van service to Old Town.
 The van service can run every hour or more often.
 Just confirm with the hotel their schedule.
 This saves you the hassle of driving and paying for parking.
 Also, keep in mind, there is a very active cab service on the Island.

 If you are not renting a car, but plan to bike or walk, keep location in mind.
 After a long day at the beach or a long night on Duval, a mile or two can seem like 100.
 We have stayed at the Southern end of Duval before, and those extra blocks made some nights seem like we were walking to Miami.

 Overall, try to be flexible with your travel dates, it helps in finding available rooms (and as a double bonus you may find cheaper airfare).
 Weigh your options against your must-have list and then decide what you are going to give up.
-Think of it like buying a house, there are somethings you cannot change: location, price.
+Think of it like buying a house, there are some things you cannot change: location, and price.
 But, in the end, you need to find a place that works for you and meets the needs of your vacation.